Skip to main content

 A googolplex is 1 followed by a googol of zeros (10^googol).
 It's so large that you couldn't write it out even if you used every atom in the universe as paper.

-Zeros in Real Life
+How Many Zeros in the Real World

 Money & Finance

-Frequently Asked Questions
+How Many Zeros — Frequently Asked Questions

 How many zeros are in a million?